Commands

 Board

-Display Kanban board showing all work units organized by status.
+Description: Display Kanban board of all work

 Options:

-• --format <format> - Output format: text or json (default: text)
+• --format <format> Output: text or json (default: text)

-• --limit <limit> - Max items per column (default: 25)
+• --limit <limit> Max items per column (default: 25)

 Examples: